Seeking Change, Taking Risks, Moving On : Claire Benn 2018

 Choose the fabric(s) you (think you) wish to work with and prepare it accordingly.
 Whilst you may normally use Mx dyes, it’s possible that risk may involve using other media such as discharge or pigment (acrylic) media.
 Think about where you might be heading and prepare the cloth accordingly.
 If you’re pretty certain you want to stick with Mx dyes, then pre-prepare as much as you can – although a soda-soak vat will be available throughout the workshop.
 If staring with new cloth and Mx dyes, scouring - even with cloth that is sold as PFD- is recommended.
 Bring 10 to 15 metres of cloth in total but don’t cut it until you’re ready to work – you might be working small samples, you might be hurling paint at large pieces – you’ll know when the time comes.

 For dye paints, Claire prefers to work on soda-soaked cloth rather than putting soda ash into the dyes (the benefits of this approach will be explained).
-As such, if you’re reasonably confident you’ll be working with dyes as paints, please ensure you sufficient scoured, soda-soaked and dried cloth ready for use on the first day: don’t iron it or fold it once soda-soaked – just stuff it into a bag once dry.
+As such, if you’re reasonably confident you’ll be working with dyes as paints, please ensure you sufficient scoured, soda-soaked and dried cloth ready for use on the first day: don’t iron it or fold it once soda-soaked – just stuff it into a bag once dry or or roll it onto a roll to minimise creases.
 A soda vat will be available for on-going soda soaking throughout the workshop.
 To soda soak scoured cloth:

 - Pre-scour it, then dry it or spin-dry it.